UK ORCID Support > Guidance > Ten next steps for new members of the UK Jisc ORCID consortium

 - To provide a demo of your system you will need to set up a working integration with the ORCID Sandbox that the ORCID team can preview.
 This will require you to apply for Sandbox credentials.

 - If you need to do a demo, items the ORCID team will be looking for in the demo are described in the minimum integration requirements.

 - If your integration is based on vendor systems which are ORCID-enabled, you will not have to do a demo before obtaining credentials.
 See the Jisc support guide on connecting vendor systems.

 - At the end of this process, ORCID will return production credentials to be used in your institution’s integration.

 A key aspect of using ORCID is how you communicate with researchers to help them understand what ORCID is for and how it is being used in your systems, as well as giving practical advice and how to.
 The following resources will help you think of different strategies and provide examples of communication.

 - Help pages for users of the ORCID Registry (researchers)

 - Outreach resources (for explaining ORCID to researchers and others)

-- FAQ on the ORCID API
+- Our FAQ on advocacy